moka-rs/moka/README.md

 - Thread-safe, highly concurrent in-memory cache implementations.
 - Caches are bounded by the maximum number of elements.
-- Maintains good hit rate by the caching strategies inspired by [Caffeine][caffeine-git]:
+- Maintains good hit rate by using entry replacement algorithms inspired by [Caffeine][caffeine-git]:
     - Admission to a cache is controlled by the Least Frequently Used (LFU) policy.
     - Eviction from a cache is controlled by the Least Recently Used (LRU) policy.
-- Support optional expiration policies:
+- Support expiration policies:
     - Time to live
     - Time to idle